-- State Variables. - 'owner': Stores the Ethereum address of the owner the account that deploys the contract. - 'authorisedNodes': A mapping to keep track of which addresses (nodes) are authorized, it remains unused in the provided code and could be removed or implemented as needed. - 'permissions': A private mapping from addresses to an integer representation of their specific permissions, which can be None (0), View (1), or Store (2). - Events. - 'PermissionUpdated': Triggered when the permission of a participant is updated (set or revoked). - Modifiers. - 'onlyOwner': Ensures that only the contract's owner can execute the function to which it is applied to. - 'authorisedToStore': Ensures that the function can only be executed by an address with the 'Store' permission. - 'authorisedToView': Ensures that the function can only be executed by an address with the 'View' permission. - Constructor. - Sets the contract's deployer as the owner and assigns them the 'Store' permission by default. - Functions. - 'setPermission': Allows the owner to grant a specific permission (View or Store) to an address.
-It checks for valid input and triggers the 'PermissionUpdated' event. - 'revokePermission': Allows the owner to revoke any permissions assigned to an address, setting it to 'None', and triggers the 'PermissionUpdated' event. - 'getPermission': Returns the permission type of a specific address. - 2) DataContract (inherits from AccessControl). - State Variable. - 'dataHash': A private string meant to hold an IPFS hash, representing the location of data stored off-chain.
-It is made private to ensure controlled access. - Event. - 'HashUpdated': Triggered when the IPFS hash ('dataHash') is updated. - Functions. - 'updateDataHash': Allows an address with 'Store' permission to update 'dataHash'.
+- 'PermissionUpdated': Triggered when the permission of a participant is updated (set or revoked). - Modifiers: - 'onlyOwner': Ensures that only the contract's owner can execute the function it's applied to. - 'authorisedToStore': Ensures that the function can only be executed by an address with the 'Store' permission. - 'authorisedToView': Ensures that the function can only be executed by an address with the 'View' permission. - Constructor: - Sets the contract's deployer as the owner and assigns them the 'Store' permission by default. - Functions: - 'setPermission': Allows the owner to grant a specific permission (View or Store) to an address.
+It checks for valid input and triggers the 'PermissionUpdated' event. - 'revokePermission': Allows the owner to revoke any permissions assigned to an address, setting it to 'None', and triggers the 'PermissionUpdated' event. - 'getPermission': Returns the permission type of a specific address. - 2).
+DataContract (inherits from AccessControl): - State Variable: - 'dataHash': A private string meant to hold an IPFS hash, representing the location of data stored off-chain.
+It is made private to ensure controlled access. - Event: - 'HashUpdated': Triggered when the IPFS hash ('dataHash') is updated. - Functions: - 'updateDataHash': Allows an address with 'Store' permission to update 'dataHash'.
 It requires that the new hash is not empty and triggers the 'HashUpdated' event. - 'getDataHash': Returns the current 'dataHash' value but only for addresses with 'View' permission.